codebuff95/simplesocial/README.md

 -> Rename link "simplesocialtmp"

 **->** Create necessary databases.
 I will add the SQL files in upcoming commits.
+-> UPDATE: .sql file has been added in /MySQLFiles.

 -> *Run in terminal:*